Unmasking Real Estate Transactions

 Transferee is an Entity or Trust

-The buyer is an LLC, corporation, partnership, or trust, not an individual.
+The buyer is an LLC, corporation, partnership, or trust.

 • 📜